stevenson-digital/digital-spaniel/README.md

 - Design: Font styling on 'Brand Strategy' has a letter spacing of 0.57px which equates to 0.00053em which seems redundant.
 - useScrollPosition hook not written by me (https://github.com/n8tb1t/use-scroll-position)
 - Design: Social media icons were not downloadable SVGs via XD so I've used my own ones (just a heads up if they're not an exact match)
+- BurgerMenu component toggles based on Redux state (using hooks)